cdallasanta/climb-on-rails-old/Notes_for_development.md

 view that day's pre-use inspection, and edit pre-use inspections edit their own account

-?leave comments on gear?
+?leave comments on gear

 #Leads should be able to:
 all of the above and:
 log periodic inspections
-retire and replace ropes

-?perform observations?
+?perform observations

 #Admins should be able to:
 all of the above and:
 create elements (future)
+replace and rename ropes
 can view elements: rope age, last periodic inspection, recent comments (future) can view and edit all periodic and preuse inspections (future)